-Additional constraints apply to the calculation of the SCR if there are ring-fenced funds with limitations on capital fungibility.
+Additional constraints apply to the calculation of the SCR if there are ring-fenced funds with limitations on capital fungibility (i.e. restrictions on the extent to which capital can readily be transferred between funds).

 The benefits of risk mitigation techniques can be recognised in the SCR, provided any basis risk (i.e. mismatch between the risk and its mitigation technique) is immaterial or can be reflected in the SCR.
 All residual risks (e.g. counterparty risk arising from a risk transfer arrangement) should also be recognised.
+Dynamic hedging is not permitted to be recognised under the standard formula approach, but may be allowed in the internal model.